garneteclogite/yandex-data-science/README.md

         </tr>
         <tr>
             <td>
                 <a href="https://github.com/garneteclogite/yandex-data-science/blob/main/Final%20Project.%20Customer%20churn%20prediction%20for%20a%20telecom%20provider.ipynb">Final Project.
-Customer churn prediction for a telecom provider</a>
+Customer churn prediction for a telecom provider (in English)</a>
             </td>
             <td>
                 Developing a machine-learning model for a telecom operator capable of predicting customer churn.